List of Staff Directory

-My name is Shauna Diller and I teach 1st grade at Coe.
+My name is Shauna Diller and I teach kindergarten at Coe.
 I'm lucky enough to live and work in Queen Anne along with my husband and three children, Jack, Anderson, and Emmy.
 I strive to provide a safe and engaging learning environment for all students.
-Children in 1st grade are filled with wonder and excitement, and it’s truly a privilege to guide them through such a magical age.
+Children in kindergarten are filled with wonder and excitement, and it’s truly a privilege to guide them through such a magical age.
 I grew up in New Hampshire and received my undergraduate degree from Boston University.
 I majored in child development and received my K-8 Elementary and Special Education teaching credentials.
 I began my teaching career in Southern California in 1997.
 I moved to the Seattle area in 2003 after receiving my M.Ed. in Educational Administration from CSULB.
 I work hard to stay apprised of current research, and I strive to align my practice with the latest in brain science.
 There is so much joy in watching a child become a reader!

 I am delighted to be the Kearns Librarian at Frantz H. Coe Elementary School, where I have been a member of the community since 2002.
 Matching Coe students with books that they love and collaborating with classroom teachers are just a couple of the great things about my job.
 I have an MA in Teaching with a library endorsement from Seattle Pacific University, an MBA from Boston University, and a BA in Literature and Classics from Wheaton College.
 Outside school I enjoy walking with my husband around Queen Anne, swimming, and reading.
 My daughter, Katherine, is a Coe alumna.

 My name is Cindy Ege and I am a resource room teacher here at Coe.
 I have been so fortunate to spend my teaching career teaching students in the resource room.
 I believe that children need a safe and accepting environment in order to reach their full potential, both academically and socially.